 Don’t forget premium economy

 Blogs often cover sweet spots with regard to either economy class or business class awards, but don’t forget about premium economy.
-On many airlines, the premium economy experience is improving to the point where international premium economy at least somewhat resembles domestic “first class”, which can make it a comfortable-enough option — and it is often easier to find multiple award seats.
+On many airlines, the premium economy experience on international itineraries roughly resembles domestic “first class”, which can make it a comfortable option, and it may be easier to find multiple award seats.

 Furthermore, it might actually be available for a better price than economy class.

-For instance, I recently helped family members book the return segment for a trip.
-By default, the United website searches for economy class awards.
-Then, in the date search bar shown in the example image below, it displays the lowest price for an economy class award each day.
-As you can see, under the date Sun, 8/20, the lowest price for economy class was 37,500 miles per passenger.
+As you can see in the example below, under the date Sun, 8/20, the lowest price for economy class was 37,500 miles per passenger.
 However, if you then look at the search results below the weekly calendar, you’ll see that Premium Economy was 30K per passenger.

 Had I only looked at the numbers on the weekly calendar and not sorted the results by each cabin type on the search results page (sorting them by lowest price for both premium economy and then business to double-check prices), I may not have even known that was an option.
 That isn’t necessarily an isolated incident.
 I have also seen instances with other airlines where premium economy awards cost fewer miles than economy class awards.